 Ron Gould is a protected areas specialist for Ontario Parks.
 “This habitat immediately benefits a high diversity of migratory and resident wildlife within the park,” he says.
 The restoration also supports the province’s goal to restore former agricultural lands to nature within the parks system.

 This was a project in which diverse partners saw potential for results.
 Early support came from the Patrick Hodgson Family Foundation.
 Sadly, Patrick Hodgson did not see the project completed.
 Deceased in 2018, he leaves behind a family and a substantial legacy.

-“The gift from the Patrick Hodgson Family Foundation ignited support for this project,” says William Jones, development manager for DUC.
+“Their gift ignited support for this project,” says William Jones, development manager for DUC.
 “Mr. Hodgson was committed to leaving the world a better place than he found it.”

 The project also received grants through the North American Wetlands Conservation Act for habitat projects in Canada that restore and enhance vital waterfowl habitats.
 And it is part of a large effort, in partnership with the province, to improve water quality in the Lake Erie watershed.
 DUC’s team in Ontario is delivering large-scale wetland conservation to address excess phosphorus and other nutrients in waterways.